joayo13/joayo13/README.md

-Building modern web applications with a specialization in React with Typescript.
+Building modern web applications with a specialization in Typescript and React.